rquast/formreturn/README.md

 Optical Mark Recognition Made Simple

 ## Releases
 Releases prior to version 1.7.5 were released under a closed-source license.
+From 1.7.5 onward, open source contributions can be made by creating a pull request.
+Contribution guidelines will be drafted shortly.

 ## Building